Bill Fox (politician): Political career

 During the three-year tenure of the Second Labour Government Fox was a member of cabinet.
 Fox was the obvious choice in the cabinet to become Minister of Labour, but Prime Minister Walter Nash confounded expectations, appointing Fred Hackett to the portfolio instead.
 He was instead appointed as both Minister of Housing as well as Minister of Marine.
 Despite his cabinet ranking, Fox was one of a group of three Labour MPs (the others being Mick Moohan and Frank Kitts) who were deeply critical of the decisions made in the "Black Budget".
 As Minister of Housing he was in charge of delivering Labour's large state housing scheme.
 However he was unable to fully deliver on Labour's housing pledges due to a perpetual lack of government owned vacant land.
 The factors that hamstrung him on housing were largely outside his area of control, but this was seldom acknowledged, and according to Bob Tizard (a backbencher at the time) Fox received "a lot of undeserved abuse" for not expanding state housing enough.
 He did fulfill Labour's pledge to stop selling off state houses.

 He was an agitator against the leadership of Arnold Nordmeyer, whom he deemed to be unelectable.
 Fox, along with Moohan and Warren Freer, was one of the few senior Labour MPs who backed Norman Kirk's successful leadership challenge to Nordmeyer in 1965.
 Thereafter he became a close confidant of Kirk who promoted him to the frontbench.
 Fox was unexpectedly defeated at the 1966 election by National's Bill Young.
 After his shock defeat in Miramar, Fox was approached to stand for Labour in the 1967 Petone by-election.
 He declined the invitation however, citing his desire to retire from politics and already having arrangements to move out of the Wellington area.

 Later life and death

-Following his exit from Parliament Fox retired and moved to Otaki.
+Following his exit from Parliament Fox retired and moved to Ōtaki.
 Following his exit from Parliament Fox was a member of the Waterfront Control Commission, Remuneration Authority and Wellington Rent Appeal Authority.
 He was also a trustee of the Wellington Trustee Savings Bank.

 Fox was a guest of honour at the first meeting of caucus following Labour's victory in the 1972 election and oversaw the election of the cabinet.
 In the 1975 Queen's Birthday Honours, Fox was appointed a Companion of the Order of St Michael and St George, for public services.

 Fox died on 9 October 1994 at Wanganui Hospital, aged 95.
 He was survived by his wife Dorothy and his sons John and Ted.